Are you considering buying an abandoned house or commercial property in NY?

 Step 2: Verify the property’s status

-Before proceeding with any purchase, make sure the property is actually abandoned.
-Check with the county clerk, building department, and tax records to ensure there are no liens or other issues with the property.
+Before proceeding with any purchase, make sure the property is abandoned.
+Check with the county clerk, building department, and tax records to ensure no liens or other issues with the property.

 Step 3: Consult the Department of Financial Services

 New York properties deemed vacant or abandoned can be reported to the Department of Financial Services via their toll-free hotline (800-342-3736) or online complaint portal.
-Reach out to them for information on the property’s current status and any potential legal procedures.
+Contact them for information on the property’s current status and any potential legal procedures.

 Step 4: Contact the property owner

-If the property is genuinely abandoned, then try contacting the owner or their representative.
-This could lead to direct negotiations and help you save time and unnecessary broker commissions.
+If the property is genuinely abandoned, contact the owner or their representative.
+This could lead to direct negotiations, saving time and unnecessary broker commissions.

 Step 5: Secure financing

-Before purchasing an abandoned property, secure proper financing.
-This includes working with traditional lenders, like banks and credit unions, or exploring specialized loans for abandoned properties.
+Before purchasing an abandoned property, it is important to secure proper financing.
+This includes working with traditional lenders like banks and credit unions or exploring specialized loans for abandoned properties.

 Step 6: Follow standard real estate procedures